-You should strive to add more than just aesthetics for your landing page; it should tell whoever comes to that page what you’re about, who you are, and most importantly, how you can help them solve their problem.
+You should strive to add more than just aesthetics to create an awesome landing page.
+When designing your campaign-specific landing pages, it should tell whoever comes to that page what you're about, who you are, and most importantly, how you can help them solve their problem.

 It answers a fundamental question; “why you”.